genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 .. image:: images/affymetrix_normalization.png

-To normalize affymetrix microarrays the application uses RMA (Robust Multi-array Average) method.
+To normalize Affymetrix microarrays the application uses RMA (Robust Multi-array Average) method.
 First, the raw intensity values are background corrected, log2 transformed and then quantile normalized.
 Next a linear model is fit to the normalized data to obtain an expression measure for each probe